This article originally appeared on VICE Italy.

 One of the very few men doing this kind of thing is Riccardo Onorato, AKA Guy Overboard.
 After starting a men’s fashion blog in 2012, he met female bloggers who were body positivity activists and realised their experiences weren’t so different from his own, including the struggle to find clothing in his size.
 He decided to talk about it, and push other guys to open up about their relationship with food, their body and their emotions.
 “I think it's important I make my male voice heard and show that you can be vulnerable, have doubts about your body or yourself, and still be a man,” he says.

 According to Onorato, sexual orientation also plays a part in this problematic relationship with “manliness”.
 He thinks gay men can find it even harder to relinquish the status that comes with achieving the so-called perfect masculine body.
 “We live in a world that is still too homophobic for them to feel free and secure as men,” he says – and this only increases body image disorders and unhealthy eating behaviours in gay men.
-According to the American National Eating Disorder Association, 42 percent of men with binge-eating disorder identify as gay, despite only making up 5 percent of the population.
+And gay men are overrepresented in the world of eating disorders.
+While only 5% of the total male population are thought to be gay, 42 percent of men with binge-eating disorder identify as gay, according to the American National Eating Disorder Association.

 Having also experienced eating disorders, there’s no doubt in my mind that the female body is more oppressed by our society: we’re objectified, hyper-sexualised and told our beauty is our only resource.
 Women are constantly being asked to restrict themselves, optimise and physically take up less space.